-Three Months Ended June 30, Increase
+Three Months Ended September 30, Increase

-2019 2018 (Decrease)
+2019 2018 18 (Deci

 (in thousands)

-Personnel-related \$ 31,99 3 \$ 11,432 \$ 20,561
+Personnel-related \$ 31,780 \$ 19,629 \$ 12,151

-Stock-based compensation 21,09 5 16,933 4,162
+Stock-based compensation 26,558 11,481 15,077

-Professional fees 20,67 0 10,953 9,717
+Professional fees 16,880 16,918 (38)

-Other 14,46 9 3,849 10,620
+Other 13,284 5,665 7,619

-Total selling, general and administrative expenses \$ 88,22 7 \$ 43,167 \$ 45,060
+Total selling, general and administrative expenses \$ 88,502 \$ 53,693 \$ 34,809

-Selling, general and administrative expenses for the three months ended June 30, 2019 and 2018 were \$88.2 million and \$43.2 million, respectively.
-The increase of \$45.1 million was primarily due to the following:
+Selling, general and administrative expenses for the three months ended September 30, 2019 and 2018 were \$88.5 million and \$53.7 million, respectively.
+The increase of \$34.8 million was primarily due to the following:

-- an increase of \$20.6 million in personnel-related costs in connection with the hiring of additional full-time employees to support the growth of our operations and commercial-related activities; - an increase of \$4.2 million in non-cash stock-based compensation expense, due to the hiring of additional full-time employees to support the growth of our operations and the increase in the fair market value of our common stock.
-The amount of non-cash stock-based compensation expense related to the achievement of performance-based vesting criteria was \$1.1 million for the three months ended June 30, 2019.
-The amount of non-cash stock-based compensation expense related to the achievement of performance-based vesting criteria was \$6.9 million during the three months ended June 30, 2018 for a milestone related to the consummation of a licensing or corporate partnering arrangement; - an increase of \$9.7 million in professional fees associated with expanding operations, primarily for costs related to preparations for the launch of ZULRESSO in the U.S., which commenced on June 24, 2019; and - an increase of \$10.6 million in other expenses due to increased costs associated with facilities, mainly due to the increase in the amount of rented square feet of office space to accommodate our increased number of employees, along with other corporate infrastructure and office-related costs, such as information technology costs.
+- an increase of \$12.2 million in personnel-related costs in connection with the hiring of additional full-time employees to support the growth of our operations and commercial-related activities; - an increase of \$15.1 million in non-cash stock-based compensation expense, due to the hiring of additional full-time employees to support the growth of our operations, the increase in the fair market value of our common stock and the achievement of performance-based vesting criteria.
+The amount of non-cash stock-based compensation expense related to the achievement of performance-based vesting criteria was \$6.4 million for the three months ended September 30, 2019.
+There was no non-cash stock-based compensation expense recognized related to the achievement of performance-based vesting criteria during the three months ended September 30, 2018; and - an increase of \$7.6 million in other expenses due to increased costs associated with facilities, along with other corporate infrastructure and office-related costs, such as information technology costs.